KorvICT/worlds-diplomacy/Louzon/louzon.md

     - Aksepian Integration begins.
     - South Qidshak (South of the Unaktum River) begins integration with Tutjarku
     - Northern Militias form in North Qidshak.
+* 591 CE
+    - South Qidshak (am Main) integrates with Tutjarku.
+    - Northern Militias unite with Tutjarku as Shaltian Governorate.
+    - Aksepia and Karia integrate with Namia.

+* **End of Event**